Skip to content

 • Self-service export, edit, and deletion via /account

-• Certificates remain independently verifiable via /.well-known/did.json regardless of whether NAR's servers are running.
+• Certificates remain independently verifiable via /.well-known/did.json regardless of whether NAR's servers are running — your proof outlives the org.
 See /certificate#verification.

 Compelled disclosure (court order or subpoena):